divvi-xyz/docs/scripts/README.md

 ## `generate-docs.ts`

 This script generates Mintlify-ready documentation in `docs-generated/` by processing templates and submodules.
+It automatically handles Docusaurus to Mintlify migration, including frontmatter conversion and title extraction.

 ## 🏗️ **Architecture**